pathdata/LearningCurve/DRL/datasets/readme.md

 ### Environment setup ###

-Tasks involved in setting up google-colab environment is composed of less number of steps compared to setting up of environment on local computer.
+Tasks involved in setting up google-colab environment is composed of less number of steps compared to setting up of the environment on local computer.

 Important command
 from google.colab import drive